“There is no one giant step that does it, it’s a lot of little steps.”

 Shredding the excess baggage until we become in great shape again is impossible in a short period.
 It takes a lot of patience, dedication, and consistency before we achieve our desired goals.

 Before anything else, I have a disclaimer that this list is based on research, personal experience, and a few athletes I interviewed.
 I would recommend for you to consult medical and fitness professionals before undergoing a diet or training.

 So, here are the five ways to return in good running shape after the Holidays:

 Drink Water Every Morning

 – It all started after a few research and a friend’s recommendation last December.
-Ryan, a 40-year-old international lawyer mentioned that “Drinking at least a liter of water right after waking up helps you to avoid cramps and feel sluggish when running in the morning.”
+Ryan, a 40-year-old international lawyer mentioned that “Drinking at least a liter of water right after waking up helps you not just to flush out toxins.
+Also, to avoid cramps and feel sluggish when running in the morning.”

 For the past four weeks, I made it a habit of drinking 2 large glasses of water right after waking up.
 It resulted in better digestion, I became less acidic, and my joints became more lubricated.
 According to a 2017 article on USA Today, an average person must take 60 to 100 ounces of water per day.
 The more active the person is, the more fluids the person needs to replace sweat loss.

 – You can choose a training program from different apps and websites based on your goals.
 For example, if you would like to break your record, you can download Coach Ani de Leon’s 10-week program or you can follow various training programs from Runners World UK if you’re planning to run your first marathon.
 Marathon programs usually last for 16 weeks.

 I would suggest using the traditional notebook and pens rather than digital apps and Excel files, not just to unleash our creativity, but also for easier backtracking purposes.
 Besides, handwritten training programs are easier to follow.